cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The Adam optimizer works pretty well.
 After 25 epochs the network reaches accuracy of about 95%.

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+#### 4. Results ####

 My final model results were:
 * training set accuracy of 98.1%
 * validation set accuracy of 95.2%
 * test set accuracy 12045 of 12630 = 95.4%

-If an iterative approach was chosen:
+The model was improved in iterative steps:

 * As starting point I took the LeNet-5 architecture
 * That architecure has accuracy about 88-90% on the German Trafic Signs Dataset.
 * To improve the accuracy I splited images in Y-U-V channels.
 The Y (grascale) channel is used for small detail detecion, while color channels U and V help the network to capture color and shape of an image.
-* Increasing contrast of the Y channel also improved the accuracy.
+* Increasing contrast of the Y channel improved the accuracy.
-* The network showed great accuracy >99% on training dataset, but only 90% on the validation images.
-That means it just "rememebered" training images.
+* The network showed great accuracy >99% on training dataset, but only 90% on validation images.
+That means it just "rememebered" the training images.
-* To reduce overfitting I added drop layer with keep probability of 50%.
+* To reduce overfitting I added a drop layer with keep probability of 50%.
 That improved the accuracy on the validation dataset.
-Probability values over 70% do not regulaize the model enough and drop more then half of values makes learining much slower.
+Probability values >70% do not regulaize the model enough and dropping more then half of values makes learining much slower.
+50% seems to be a good compromise.
-* Further I decided to generate more training images by slightly modifing existing ones.
+* Then I decided to generate more training images by slightly modifing existing ones.
+That is done by slightly rotating, shifting and scaling source images.
-* The convolution layers were forced to "learn" the structure of signs and do not focus on exact location of features.
+* This small changes forced convolution layers to "learn" the structure of signs and do not focus on exact location of details.
 * Other fine tuning was increasing the nuber of epochs to 25.
 I was using GPU instance in AWS cloud and was still able to run full training in less than 5 minutes.
 * Finally I got accuracy of 95%.
-The model is still overfitting a bit, and probably needs to be trained with more real data.
+The model is still overfitting a bit and probably needs to be trained with more real data.
 * I think the most important architecture decision was to have two data flows: one for detail detection and one for color/shape detection and mix them in the inception layer.
-* Further improvement could be batch normalization of conv layer outputs and using **leaky** ReLU activation as I did in Image Classification project in DeepLearining nanodegree.
+* Possible improvement could be  a batch normalization of conv layer outputs and using **leaky** ReLU activation as I did in Image Classification project in DeepLearining nanodegree.

-###Test a Model on New Images
+### Testing the Model on New Images

 #### 1. Real images ####